 Tax relief programs offered by the IRS include:

 - Innocent spouse relief.

 Every year the IRS writes off billions of dollars in bad tax debt.
 However, that tax forgiveness is not spread evenly.
 Neither is it necessarily good news for taxpayers.
-Tax abatement typically occurs when the IRS has exhausted all other tax collection methods, such as tax liens and tax levies, which leave taxpayers with damaged credit and frozen assets.
+Tax abatement typically occurs when the IRS has exhausted all other tax collection methods, such as tax liens and tax levies.
 A better use of tax relief programs could help the IRS collect more revenue and reduce the hardship of tax debt on taxpayers.

-The Offer in Compromise Program (OIC) is a flexible tax relief initiative that reduces the tax liability of people who can’t afford to pay their tax balance.
+The offer in compromise (OIC) program is a flexible tax relief initiative that reduces the tax liability of people who can’t afford to pay their tax balance.
 In exchange, taxpayers agree to pay a discounted amount of their tax debt within a certain time period.
-This is a win for the IRS, which gets money it would not have otherwise collected, and taxpayers who see their tax debt reduced.
+This is a win for the IRS, which gets money it would not have otherwise collected.
+It is also a win for taxpayers, who see their tax debt reduced.